VAMSApp/onair-api/README.md

 ### [getVirtualAirlineNotifications()](src/api/getVirtualAirlineNotifications.ts)
-Fetches the recent VA notifications
+Fetches the recent notifications for the given vaId

 #### Usage
 ```typescript